-MvLB defines an AWS elastic load balancer for scaling Hypertext Transfer Protocol (HTTP) requests on port 80.
-Further, MvCfg defines the AMI ami-statelessComponent in the property ImageId, which is used for provisioning new instances by an elastic load balancer.
-The autoscaling group MyAutoscalingGroup wires the stateless component instances and the elastic load balancer at the depicted adaption points one and two by means of referencing the property LaunchConfigurationName to MyCfg and LoadBalancerNames to MyLB, respectively.
-Since all the mentioned properties are in charge of enabling an elastic load balancer instance to automatically scale and load balance instances of components contained in an AMI, an Aggregation Operator can dynamically adapt those properties based on the selected Solution Implementations be aggregated.
-So, presuming that amito statelessComponent contains an implementation of SI3.1, an Aggregation Operator can aggregate $SI{3,1}$ and $SI{1,2}$ by adapting the mentioned properties at the depicted adaption points and, therefore, provides an executable configuration template for AWS Cloud Formation.

-The same principles can be applied to aggregate $SI{1,3}$ and $SI{2,1}$ because of their matching preconditions and postconditions.
-By adapting the ImageId of the LaunchConfiguration to an AMI, which runs an AWS EC2 instance with a deployed stateful component, the Aggregation Operator can aggregate $SI{1,3}$ and $SI{2,1}$ .
+MyLB defines an AWS elastic load balancer for scaling Hypertext Transfer Protocol (HTTP) requests on port 80.
+Further, MyCfg defines the AMI ami-statelessComponent in the property ImageId, which is used for provisioning new instances by an elastic load balancer.
+The autoscaling group MyAutoscalingGroup wires the elastic load balancer and the stateless component instances by means of referencing the LoadBalancerNames properties and LaunchConfigurationName to MyLB and respectively.
+Since all the mentioned properties are in charge of enabling an elastic load balancer instance to automatically scale and load balance instances of components contained in an AMI, an Aggregation Operator can dynamically adapt those properties based on the selected Solution Implementations to be aggregated.
+So, presuming that ami-statelessComponent contains an implementation of SI3.1, an Aggregation Operator can aggregate SI3.1 and SI1.2 by adapting the mentioned properties and, therefore, provides an executable configuration template for AWS Cloud Formation.
+The same principles can be applied to aggregate SI1,3 and SI2,1 because of their matching preconditions and postconditions.
+By adapting the ImageId of the LaunchConfiguration to an AMI, which runs an AWS EC2 instance with a deployed stateful component, the Aggregation Operator can aggregate $SI{13}$ and $SI{21}$ .

-Further, $SI{1,1}$ has precondition "WAR on Azure" and is, therefore, incompatible with $SI{2,1}$ and $SI{3,1}$ , i.e., $SI{1,1}$ cannot be combined with these Solution Implementations due to their preconditions and postconditions.
+Further, SI1.1 has precondition "WAR on Azure" and is, therefore, incompatible with SI2.1 and SI3.1, i.e., SI1.1 cannot be combined with these Solution Implementations due to their preconditions and postconditions.
 The selection of a Solution Implementation, therefore, may restrict the number of matching Solution Implementations of the succeeding pattern since postconditions of the first Solution Implementation have to match with preconditions of the second.
 This way, the space of concrete solutions is reduced based on the resulting constraints of a selected Solution Implementation.
-To elaborate a solution to an overall problem described by a sequence of patterns exactly one Solution Implementation has to be selected for each pattern in the sequence considering its selection criteria to match non-functional requirements, as well as postconditions of the former Solution Implementation.
+To elaborate a solution to a overall problem described by a sequence of patterns exactly one Solution Implementation has to be selected for each pattern in the sequence considering its selection criteria to match non-functional requirements, as well as postconditions of the former Solution Implementation.